Shooting with Penny Pitchlynn

 Penny had an interesting comment while we were shooting and trying out different techniques and ideas.
 She mentioned it was kinda like her time in the recording studio and recording with different microphones.
 There's not always one right way to do something and there's creative value in trying different approaches.

-For wardrobe, I had Penny bring a couple different options but stuck with solid white and black.
+For wardrobe, I had Penny bring a couple different options but we stuck with solid white and black.
 I knew I was going for a Polished vs. Rough look and wanted contrasting white-on-black and black-on-white, but wasn't set on which was which personality beforehand.

 I did the whole "convert-your-bedroom-into-a-simple-studio" thing again with a white paper backdrop for one setup and a black piece of fabric for the other.
 I knew I wanted to feature Penny and especially her facial expressions, so I didn't try to go all dark and moody" with the lighting.
 Again, I used my styrofoam bust to rough in the lighting setups before having the talent sit in.

-For the black background, I setup a book light to camera left using an ARRI 650 bounced off some white paper I'd taped to the wall and pushed through a roll of diffusion hanging from a C-stand.
+For the black background, I set up a book light to camera left using an ARRI 650 bounced off some white paper I'd taped to the wall, and pushed through a roll of diffusion hanging from a C-stand.
 I also used a small ARRI 150 through diffusion as a backlight on camera right to help separate her from the background.

 For the white background, I'd originally planned to stay with the book light on camera left as the key, but having such a large light source made the white background too bright and distracting.
 Having the background brighter than Penny's face wasn't working and I didn't have a way – or the space – to cut the background spill from the book light.
 I swapped the lighting setup so the key light was a smaller source and coming from above.
 Now that the source was smaller, I was able to use a solid flag to cut even more of the spill from making its way to the white background.